bakery/blog/_posts/2016-07-20-getting-graphql-to-play-nicely-with-parse-server-and-react-native.markdown

 ## TL;DR

-We've released two packages making using authenticated GraphQL queries with Parse easier: [Parse GraphQL Client](https://github.com/thebakeryio/parse-graphql-client) and [Parse GraphQL Server](https://github.com/thebakeryio/parse-graphql-server).
+We've released two packages to make using authenticated GraphQL queries with Parse easier: [Parse GraphQL Client](https://github.com/thebakeryio/parse-graphql-client) and [Parse GraphQL Server](https://github.com/thebakeryio/parse-graphql-server).
 You can see both of them in action in [TodoMVC for React Native](https://github.com/thebakeryio/todomvc-react-native).

 ## Setting it up